STAND. COM. REP. NO. 1129

 Thirty-First State Legislature

 Regular Session of 2021

 State of Hawaii

-Your Committees on Higher Education and Transportation and Energy, to which was referred H.B.
-No. 848, H.D.
+Your Committee on Energy, Economic Development, and Tourism, to which was referred H.B.
+No. 558, H.D.
 2, entitled:

-As affirmed by the records of votes of the members of your Committees on Higher Education and Transportation and Energy that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 848, H.D.
-2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 848, H.D.
-2, S.D.
-1, and be referred to your Committees on Commerce, Consumer Protection, and Health and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 558, H.D.
+2, and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.